Sharp well-posedness for the cubic NLS and mKdV in $H^s(\mathbb R)$: Introduction

 Early successes in this direction include \cite{MR2376575,MR2353092,MR2995102} for \eqref{NLS} and \cite{MR3058496} for \eqref{mKdV}.
 Recently, the definitive result in this direction was obtained in \cite{MR3820439,MR3874652}, where exact conservation laws were constructed that control the $H^s$ norm of solutions all the way down to $s>-\tfrac12$.
 Given the norm inflation discussed earlier, one cannot go any lower.

-The conservation laws constructed in \cite{MR3820439,MR3874652} interact with the scaling symmetry in a useful way; indeed, this was already employed in \cite{MR3820439} to connect differing regularities and to obtain bounds in Besov spaces.
-Another important consequence of this interaction is that when $s<0$, it guarantees equicontinuity of orbits (cf. Proposition~\ref{prop:Equicontinuity} below).
+The macroscopic conservation laws constructed in \cite{MR3820439,MR3874652} interact with the scaling symmetry in a useful way; indeed, this was already employed in \cite{MR3820439} to connect differing regularities and to obtain bounds in Besov spaces.
+Another important consequence of this interaction is that when $s<0$, it guarantees equicontinuity of orbits (cf. Definition~\ref{d:equicontinuity} and Proposition~\ref{prop:Equicontinuity} below).
 This seems to have been first noted explicitly in \cite{MR3990604} and will play several important roles in what follows.

 One example of the significance of equicontinuity is that it connects well-posedness at different regularities: If $\sigma>s$ then existence and uniqueness of solutions with initial data in $H^s$ automatically guarantees the same for initial data in $H^\sigma$.
 That the $H^s$-solution remains in $H^\sigma$ at later times follows from the existence of a priori bounds.
-However, continuous dependence in $H^\sigma$ requires more; convergence at low regularity together with boundedness at higher regularity does not guarantee convergence at the higher regularity.
+However, continuity of the data-to-solution map in $H^\sigma$ requires more; convergence at low regularity together with boundedness at higher regularity does not guarantee convergence at the higher regularity.
 Equicontinuity in $H^\sigma$ is the simple necessary and sufficient condition for convergence in $H^\sigma$ under these circumstances.

 There are two further aspects of the history we wish to discuss before describing the methods we employ: well-posedness results outside the scale of $H^s$ spaces and for these PDE posed on the torus.